 How can I terminate a California lease?

-A fixed term lease starts and ends on specific dates.
+A fixed-term lease starts and ends on specific dates.
 In this circumstance, a lease simply ends on the date specified within the lease.
 A periodic lease continues from term to term (i.e. month to month).
-Periodic leases remain in place until either a landlord or a tenant gives the other notice of at least the length of each term (i.e. month to month leases would require one month notice).
-In cases where the situation is based on subsidized housing, generally a ninety day notice is required; however we suggest contacting the housing agency for exact requirements.
-Properties that are under eviction control regulation, the landlord must have “just cause” to terminate the residential tenancy.
+Periodic leases remain in place until either a landlord or a tenant gives the other notice of at least the length of each term (i.e. month to month leases would require one month’s notice).
+In cases where the situation is based on subsidized housing, generally, a ninety-day notice is required; however, we suggest contacting the housing agency for exact requirements.
+For properties that are under eviction control regulation, the landlord must have “just cause” to terminate the residential tenancy.
 Again, it is important to consult an attorney or your local state agency.

 Are there circumstances where I am required to release a tenant from a lease?

 There are many circumstances such as military relocation or entrance of service that require specific procedures on both landlord and tenant in order to “break a lease” in a lawful manner.
-Individuals involved as a direct victim or a child of a victim of domestic abuse may also be released from a tenancy provided specifc procedures are followed.
+Individuals involved as a direct victims or a child of a victim of domestic abuse may also be released from a tenancy provided specific procedures are followed.

-When a tenant, tenants occupant, or visitor is involved with certain criminal activities, a landlord, owner and the tenant all will be provided notice from the authorities and that landlord must file for evicton of that tenant using such notice as evidence.
+When a tenant, tenant’s occupant, or visitor is involved with certain criminal activities, a landlord, owner, and the tenant all will be provided notice from the authorities and that landlord must file for eviction of that tenant using such notice as evidence.

 My tenant is still living in the rental unit after the lease has been terminated.
 What do I do?